rbb-data/svelte-starter/README.md

 - Loads data from Google sheets
 - Fetches structured data from [ArchieML](http://archieml.org)-formatted Google docs
 - Easy deployment to rbb's Google Cloud Storage
-- Pre-generated iframe snippet to embed build into a foreign website with [a resizer script](https://github.com/rbb-data/iframe-sizer-script) supported by default
+- Pre-generated iframe snippet to embed page into a foreign website with [a resizer script](https://github.com/rbb-data/iframe-sizer-script) supported by default
 - [Style Dictionary](https://amzn.github.io/style-dictionary/#/) as a single source of truth for design tokens
 - Component library, documented at https://rbb-data.github.io/svelte-starter/